 - Exploit Exercises – As the name suggests, see if you can spot code vulnerabilities in a series of advanced hacking challenges.

-- Vuln Hub – This site offers a really fun way to practice your skills in hands-on workshops, e.g. download a custom VM and then try to obtain root level access.
+- Vuln Hub – This site offers a really fun way to practice your skills in hands-on workshops, for example, download a custom VM and then try to obtain root level access.

 - Tutorials Point – The Ethical Hacking Tutorial provides a good overview for beginners.